rwoll-hmc/language-design/language-design.md

-Yang and Rabkin make a point how "[o]ur stereotypes are often wrong" with the example assumption "older developers are outmoded–and that they know older, outmoded languages" which they point is statistically incorrect based off of Ari and Meyerovich 2011 study.
+Yang and Rabkin make a point how "[o]ur stereotypes are often wrong" with the example assumption "older developers are outmoded–and that they know older, outmoded languages" which they point is statistically incorrect based off of Ari and Meyerovich's 2011 study.
 When designing and creating DSLs, we must be extremelely aware of who are users are and not assume that we know anything about them.
 Just because we think something may be more intuitive for them, does not, by any means, mean that it will be.
 This is definitely one of the most